Plan 2 vs Plan 5: Which Is Better?

 - Lower earners often pay more on Plan 5 because the 40-year term and lower threshold mean more months of repayments.

-- Higher earners may pay more on Plan 2 because interest can reach RPI + 3%, growing the balance faster.
+- Middle earners may pay more on Plan 2 because interest can reach RPI + 3%, and they earn too much for write-off to help but not enough to pay off the balance quickly.

 - Plan 5’s simpler interest (RPI only) makes the balance more predictable, but the longer write-off window is the real cost driver.